rafiakbar20/soal-shift-sisop-modul-3-I05-2021/README.md

         }
 ```

-Explanation
+# Explanation
+# Client
+If the command input from the client is add, then client will send the command to server and set the buffer memory to zero.
+It will then read the input and output the input from server.
+After that it will check the input again from user and send it to server.
+This process is done until filepath.
+After all of that, we will check if file exist and give tsv format for ot to be send to server.
+Server
-The add command will produce info = 1. the procedure is held by the code section below.
+The add command will produce info = 1. the procedure is held by the code section above.
+# Sever

-Screenshot
+# Screenshot

 # D.)